-So, here are the best Greek Mythology movies to get you in the mood before your next trip to Greece!
+So, here are some of the best movies based on Greek Mythology, to get you in the mood before your next trip to Greece!

-This classic film is based on Homer’s epic poem, Odyssey.
-It describes the ultimate journey of Odysseus, the Trojan War hero, as he returns to his homeland, Ithaca.
+This Italian film is based on Homer’s epic poem, Odyssey.
+It describes the ultimate journey of King Odysseus, the Trojan War hero, as he returns to his homeland, Ithaca.
 On his way, he comes across many difficulties and distractions.